drohal3/fullstackopen-part6/README.md

 **Solution:**
 The task did not mention voting so at this point, only creation is modified to store anecdotes in backend.

+## Exercise 6.15 Anecdotes and the backend, step3
+**Task:**
+Modify the initialization of Redux store to happen using asynchronous action creators, which are made possible by the Redux Thunk library.

+**Solution:**
+Implemented as instructed.